christian-22/A-star-Search/README.md

 **CSC 4444: Artificial Intelligence**

-Implementing A* Search (tree search) in python 3.10 given a scenario.
+Implementing A* Search (tree search) in python 3.10 for the given scenario:

 ___________________________________________________________________________________________________________________________________________________________________________________
 Here we have a vacuum-cleaning agent that can sense the environment and perform actions to move around and vacuum/clean dirty squares.